elephantscale/es-training-new/ai-nlp/slides/NLP-Intro.md

 ---

-## Demo :  Reading Comprehension / Question-Answer
+## Demo: Reading Comprehension / Question-Answer

 * Here is our sample text: